MicrosoftDocs/SupportArticles-docs/support/sql/admin/1450-and-665-errors-running-dbcc-checkdb.md

 > SQL Server uses [sparse files](/windows/win32/fileio/sparse-files) for these operations: database snapshot and `DBCC CHECKDB`.

 - Backup or restore of databases.
-- You [BCP](/sql/tools/bcp-utility) of data out to multiple files using parallel BCP executions and writing to the same volume.
+- You perform bulk copy via [BCP](/sql/tools/bcp-utility) to multiple files using parallel BCP executions and writing to the same volume.

 As a result of these operations, you might notice one or more of these errors reported in the SQL Server Error log depending on the environment SQL Server is running on.